 Culture Club seeks to educate and collectively embrace culture for a stronger sense of community at Liberty.
 Student leaders will address topics including art, music, language, food, politics, and more surrounding the African American, Hispanic, and Asian culture.

-Model UN Club Sponsor: Dr.Hogg, US Advising Area
+Model UN Club Sponsor: Mrs. Lacy and Dr.Hogg, US Advising Area

 Model UN Club is a nationally recognized organization whose purpose is to offer students the opportunity to address global issues in a forum much like the United Nations.
 Students will represent countries and become the resident subject matter expert in order to address international issues such as, economic growth, hunger, poverty, terrorism, and war.
 This is not a forum to argue politics...rather it is a unique opportunity for those who seek to understand tough issues and find possible solutions to meet the greater good.
 Let’s begin to “CHANGE THE WORLD.”